pqina/filepond/README.md

 To build the library run `npm run build`

+## Sponsors

+Thanks go out to Ryan Olson (@ams-ryanolson) Arctic Media for donating the funds to build the chunked uploading feature.

 ## Publications

 * [Generating Image Thumbnails in the Browser using JavaScript and FilePond](https://dev.to/pqina/generating-image-thumbnails-in-the-browser-using-javascript-and-filepond-10b8)